Ad Inspector

 Troubleshoot an Ad Job

-- Click on the desired ad job.
+- Select the desired ad job.

-- Click on the desired transaction.
+- Select the desired transaction.

 - From the Request tab, review the URL, query string parameters, and headers for the request submitted to the ad decision server.